hpssjellis/j-ellis-geneva-2026-ai-for-good-conference-presentation/backups/notes.md

 "How do we ensure everyone succeeds?
 We use a structure built on collaboration, not competition.
 We use **'Lead Three'**—the first student to solve a hard problem teaches three others.
 This builds collective knowledge, not hoarding."

 **Slide 15: The Student Spectrum**
 "We cater to three essential student types: **Users** who gain big-picture leadership; **Makers** who execute and build; and **Engineers** who love the friction and first principles.
-Every student finds their path to leadership here."
+Every student has thepotential to take this knowledge, apply it outwardly andd dig deeper for higher understanding.

 ### **Section 5: The Call to Action (The Ask)**